"Fixing your pet is as easy as ABC!"

 Dogs and cats go home the same day as their spay/neuter appointment.
 Dogs should be picked 4:30 PM and cats should be picked up at 5:00 PM.

-ABC Clinic will spay/neuter puppies and kittens when they're twelve weeks old and at least two pounds.
+ABC Clinic will spay/neuter puppies and kittens when they're twelve weeks old and at least three pounds.
 It's a myth that you can't spay/neuter kittens and puppies when they're so young - they actually bounce back from spay/neuter surgery very quickly.
 Pediatric Spay/Neuter is safe and can be less stressful on the animal than waiting until they're older.

 This assistance is temporarily unavailable - please check back later